 Hudson La Force joined Grace as Chief Financial Officer in 2008 and became President and Chief Operating Officer in 2016.
-He was elected a director in 2017 and became President and Chief Executive Officer on November 8, 2018.
+He was formerly elected as director in 2017 and became President and Chief Executive Officer on November 8, 2018.

 As COO, Hudson was responsible for Grace's Catalysts Technologies and Materials Technologies business segments as well as its global manufacturing and supply chain operations.
 During his tenure, sales increased nearly 20 percent as Grace invested to accelerate its growth and implement the Grace Value Model.
 He was deeply involved in Grace's internal transformation into a fully-integrated global operating company and its external transformation into two industry-leading public companies in February 2016.